Which is more economical to travel from Sapporo to New Chitose Airport: train or bus? A comparison|Domingo

 Sapporo City

-Which is more convenient for getting from Sapporo city to New Chitose Airport: the JR Rapid Airport or the airport shuttle bus?
-Bus fares between Sapporo and New Chitose Airport will change in December 2023, and in March 2024, JR's timetable will be revised, resulting in changes to the number of trains and the stations they stop at.
-We compared the travel time and fare from Sapporo to New Chitose Airport to see which option is more cost-effective.
+Which is more convenient for getting from Sapporo city to New Chitose Airport: the JR Airport Rapid Train or the airport shuttle bus?
+In recent years, there have been various changes, such as fare increases and reductions/increases in the number of flights, and access to the airport has also changed somewhat.
+We compared the travel time and fare from Sapporo to New Chitose Airport to find out which is the best deal.

 JR Rapid Airport